JustinBeckwith/linkinator/README.md

 #### linkinator.check(options)
 Asynchronous method that runs a site wide scan.
 Options come in the form of an object that includes:
 - `path` (string) - A fully qualified path to the url to be scanned, or the path to the directory on disk that contains files to be scanned. *required*.
+- `concurrency` (number) -  The number of connections to make simultaneously.
+Defaults to 100.
 - `port` (number) - When the `path` is provided as a local path on disk, the `port` on which to start the temporary web server.
 Defaults to a random high range order port.
 - `recurse` (boolean) - By default, all scans are shallow.
 Only the top level links on the requested page will be scanned.
 By setting `recurse` to `true`, the crawler will follow all links on the page, and continue scanning links **on the same domain** for as long as it can go.
 Results are cached, so no worries about loops.
 - `linksToSkip` (array) - An array of regular expression strings that should be skipped during the scan.